 - Transfer from a foreign establishment to Belgium (hence becoming a Belgian establishment).

-In these instances, the initial tax value of the transferred assets will be their fair market value at the time of the transfer.
-For these 3 transactions the value established by the exit state will be presumed to be the fair market value, unless counterproof.
-This presumption will only apply subject to compliance with two conditions:
+In these instances, the initial tax value of the transferred assets is their fair market value at the time of the transfer.
+For these 3 transactions the value established by the exit state is presumed to be the fair market value, unless counterproof.
+This presumption only applies subject to compliance with two conditions: